GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 Use the file **03_TaxoAssign_Blast.R** within *01_Code* folder to perform basic blast assignment with LCA and Tophit at 95, 97, and 99 thresholds.

+You will need a local version of NCBI-nt database to run this script.
+Check [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) for more info.

 ### Deal with negative samples

 ```